SpellholdStudios/Expanded_Thief_Stronghold/README.md

 ##### Version 2.19 &nbsp;(November 08, 2009) - by Leomar

-- Added Russian translation by Aerie.ru + prowler.
+- Added Russian translation by Aerie.ru and prowler.
 - Updated WeiDU installer to v211.

 ##